Go, the good, bad and ugly

 A goroutine is a function running concurrently, scheduled by the runtime, costing a tiny fraction of an operating-system thread.
 Channels let goroutines communicate safely without manual locking.
 Spinning up thousands of them is entirely ordinary.

 Go also compiles to a single static binary: no interpreter to install, no dependency hell on the target machine, just one file you copy across and run.
 That makes deployment almost comically simple, which is a large part of why Go dominates cloud tooling.
-Add a famously rich standard library, an HTTP server, JSON handling, and crypto all built in, and excellent tooling (go fmt, go test, go vet) baked into the toolchain, and the day-to-day experience is smooth.
+Add a famously rich standard library — an HTTP server, JSON handling, and crypto all built in — and excellent tooling (go fmt, go test, go vet) baked into the toolchain, and the day-to-day experience is smooth.
+The contrast with the npm ecosystem is stark; if you have ever watched a JavaScript project pull six hundred transitive dependencies for a date formatter, the appeal of a fat standard library is obvious.
+I unpacked exactly that pain in JavaScript, the good, bad and ugly, and Go is in many ways a deliberate reaction to it.

 The most cited complaint is verbose error handling.
 Go has no exceptions; functions return errors as ordinary values, and you are expected to check every one.